solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 # Introduction to hosting MySQL on Azure

-Now that you understand the benefits of a MySQL deployment and a few common models to operate MySQL, this section explains approaches to host MySQL on Azure and the advantages of the Azure platform.
+Now that you understand the benefits of MySQL and a few common deployment models, this section explains approaches to host MySQL on Azure and the advantages of the Azure platform.

 ## Advantages